Mindlog™ for Parents

 We are not expecting parents to record enough of their children's speech to produce records as dense as these.
 Instead, we suggest aiming for a score once every two months from ages 2–3, then once every 3 months from 4–5, every 4 months from 6–8, and every 6 months from 9-17.

-We can't provide a maximum character account because it varies by age or educational level.
+We can't provide maximum character counts for entries because they vary by age or educational level.
 The first time you use MindLog you won't know the maximum character count until you receive a warning.

-You will need to record the speech of children under the age of 9 or 10.
-Children can be recorded at play or in conversation.
+You will need to record the speech of children who don't write well enough to make their own entries.
+Young children can be recorded at play or in conversation.

 When conversing with children who are being recorded, avoid using any language that they aren't already using on their own.
-Including words that are not in young children's active, unprompted vocabularies will artificially inflate their early scores.
+Including words that are not in their active, unprompted vocabularies will artificially inflate their early scores.
 This can obscure later growth.

 To get as close as possible to your child's functional vocabulary, follow these guidelines: